Chr157i4n/OpenGL_Game/README.md

 The Game itself use the libary SDL to create a window and OpenGL-context.
 Also the libary GLEW is used to get the current OpenGL functions.
 For the mathematics (Matrices and Vectors) the libary OpenGL Mathematics is used.

-On the Graphiccard side i use the shader programming language GLSL https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)
+On the Graphics Card side i use the shader programming language GLSL https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)

 For importing Textures and Fonts i use the STB Libary.

 As Mapfiles i use the XML format.
 To parse them i use the tinyxml2 Library.

+for playing audio the irrKlang-Libary is used.

 The idea and the knowlegde for this project did i get from this german youtube OpenGL tutorial playlist: https://www.youtube.com/playlist?list=PLStQc0GqppuWBDuNWnkQ8rzmyx35AINyt